Key Points

 Women at high risk for NTDs

-If you’re at high risk for having a baby with an NTD, take 4,000 mcg of folic acid each day to help prevent an NTD.
-Start taking 4,000 mcg of folic acid 3 months before you get pregnant through 12 weeks of pregnancy.
+If you’re at high risk for having a baby with an NTD, you may need a higher dose of folic acid each day to help prevent an NTD.
 You’re at high risk if:

-- You’ve had a baby with an NTD in the past.
+- You’ve had a pregnancy affected by an NTD in the past

 - You or your partner has an NTD.